 Renewing America's Civil Service

-It has been 40 years since the last meaningful civil service reform.
+It has been more than 40 years since the last meaningful civil service reform.
 Even as the challenges facing the nation have changed dramatically, the system governing more than two million federal civilian employees has remained stuck in the past, serving as an impediment rather than an aid in attracting, hiring, retaining, and managing a highly skilled workforce.
-There is no better time than this 40th anniversary to secure the workforce of the future.
+The need for civil service modernization is paramount.

 The U.S. government’s approach to recruiting, developing and retaining a highly skilled workforce requires modernization to keep pace with the changing market for talent.
 We believe that America needs a civil service that: